samkariash/SerenityBDDwithCucumber/README.md

   }
 }
 ```
-This configuration means that development machines and build servers do not need to have a particular version of the WebDriver drivers installed for the tests to run correctly.

 ### Environment-specific configurations
 We can also configure environment-specific properties and options, so that the tests can be run in different environments.
-Here, we configure three environments, __dev__, _staging_ and _prod_, with different starting URLs for each:
 ```json
 environments {
    default {